Learn more about other poetry terms

 MAybe I am made of glass And perhaps I am too reflective And perhaps each time I shatter across the floor in shards of failure I bring us more bad luck

-I am not perfect But I have tried to be Sometimes I still try to be There is something about being flawless that Mutes my inner voice as it pauses to bathe In warm ecstasy That very high
+I am not perfect Though I have tried to be Sometimes I still try to be There is something about being flawless that Mutes my inner voice as it pauses to bathe In steamy ecstasy That very high

 I'll be satisfied once I can see all my bones pressed against my skin.
 Society taught me that you're only beautiful when you're paper thin.
 They say that beauty is only skin deep